Emerald Azzurra's Captain gives a glimpse into daily life onboard…

-Emerald Azzura’s Captain gives a glimpse into sea life - from seeing new places to weddings onboard
+Emerald Azzurra’s Captain gives a glimpse into sea life - from seeing new places to weddings onboard

 Have you ever wondered what life is like for a cruise ship captain?
 Hear about daily life and superyachts from the Captain of Emerald Azzurra.